 Yet there’s no reason that it should be so overlooked.
 Groundbreaking archaeological sites are popping up all over the place in Orkney – several huge projects are being undertaken at the moment, and one is uncovering what experts believe may be a central community point within a Stone Age village. (free tours of the dig are available, although I recommend donating to their cause)

-2. WW2 history: shipwrecks, Italian Chapel & lookout points
+2. WW2 history: shipwrecks, Italian Chapel & Scapa Flow

 Almost every day, I drive past a bunch of shipwrecks.
 How cool is that?
 They were deliberately sunk in order to cause obstruction for German submarines trying to infiltrate the navy base in Scapa Flow.

 Eventually, barriers were built – huge concrete blocks holding up a road that would revolutionise transport in Orkney.
 All the south isles (including the one I grew up on) are now connected to the Orkney mainland by road.